Marquette Today

 In your opinion, how important do you view your role in promoting a diverse and inclusive environment on Marquette’s campus?

 Well, I am certainly one of many units and individuals working toward this end.
-But given my proximity to faulty and instructors, I think it’s fair to say that I hold a critical role in promoting inclusion and belonging.
+But given my proximity to faculty and instructors, I think it’s fair to say that I hold a critical role in promoting inclusion and belonging.
 And as I said, we cannot talk about inclusion without also talking about the Jesuit mission and vice versa.
 They have to go hand in hand for us to be authentic.

 Are there any challenges that come up while working with such a diverse group of individuals on Marquette’s campus?